Tony Perkins (politician): Second Amendment

-Controversies
+Race relations

 On May 17, 2001, Perkins gave a speech to the Louisiana chapter of the Council of Conservative Citizens, a white supremacist group that has described black people as a "retrograde species of humanity".
 Perkins said he did not know the group's ideology at the time.
 In an April 26, 2005, article in The Nation, Max Blumenthal reported that while managing the unsuccessful U. S. Senate campaign of Woody Jenkins in 1996, Perkins "paid former Ku Klux Klan Grand Wizard David Duke $82,500 for his mailing list."
 Perkins denied knowing about the purchase.
 A document authorizing the payment was reported to contain Perkins' signature.
 The incident resurfaced in the local press in 2002, during Perkins' unsuccessful Senate run.

 2020 election results

-Perkins signed a December 10, 2020, letter from the Conservative Action Project asking state legislatures in the battleground states of Pennsylvania, Arizona, Georgia, Wisconsin, Nevada, and Michigan to exercise their plenary power under the Constitution to overturn Joe Biden's victory by appointing pro-Trump slates of electors to the Electoral College.
+Perkins signed a December 10, 2020 letter from the Conservative Action Project asking state legislatures in the battleground states of Pennsylvania, Arizona, Georgia, Wisconsin, Nevada, and Michigan to "exercise their plenary power under the Constitution" to overturn Joe Biden's victory by appointing pro-Trump slates of electors to the Electoral College.

 Personal life

 Perkins is married to Lawana Perkins (née Lee), with whom he has five children.
-He also adopted 16-year-old Boko Haram-held captive, Nigerian Leah Sharibu.
+As part of the U.S. Commission on International Religious Freedom's Religious Prisoners of Conscience Project, Perkins symbolically adopted Nigerian schoolgirl Leah Sharibu, who was abducted by Boko Haram in 2018 after refusing to renounce her Christian faith, in order to advocate for her release.
+As of 2026, Sharibu remains a hostage of Boko Haram.

 He has been affiliated with the National Rifle Association of America, the American Legion, the Christian Coalition, and the Baton Rouge Rescue Mission.
 Perkins served as president of the Council for National Policy.

 Perkins' family was affected by the 2016 Louisiana floods, and had to evacuate their Louisiana home by canoe.

-YouTube channel

-Perkins has a YouTube channel where he discusses political topics, often interviewing pastors and other figures.
-His channel currently has around 24,900 subscribers.